flutter/website/src/content/ui/interactivity/focus.md

 The `Focus` widget owns and manages a focus node.
 It performs the following functions as the workhorse of the focus system:

-- Attachs and detachs of the focus node it owns from the focus tree
+- Attaches and detaches the focus node it owns from the focus tree
 - Manages the attributes and callbacks of the focus node
-- Enable discovery of focus nodes attached to the widget tree through its static functions
+- Enables discovery of focus nodes attached to the widget tree through its static functions

 To allow a widget subtree to obtain focus, wrap the `Focus` widget around it.